‘Taaza Khabar’ season 2 review: Luck runs out in a stale follow-up

 Season two has returned to Disney+ Hotstar with the same pointlessness that greets the question “Did Vasant really die?”
 Written by Aziz Dalal, Hussain Dalal and Abbas Dalal and directed by Himank Gaur, Taaza Khabar’s new outing reeks of staleness and the unshakeable feeling of luck having run out.

 A very-much-alive Vasant (Bhuvan Bam) spends six wearying episodes trying to pay off the underworld don Yusuf (Jaaved Jafferi).
-To make a gargantuan demand even gargantuaner, Yusf keeps upping Vasant’s debt – 100 crore!
+To make a gargantuan demand even gargantuaner, Yusuf keeps upping Vasant’s debt – 100 crore!
 500 crore!
 1,000 crore! – just for the fun of it.

-Vasant is also kept busy repairing his ties with his parents (Vijay Nigam and Atisha Naik) and patching up with his former girlfriend Madhu (Shriya Pilgaonkar).
+Vasant is also kept busy repairing his ties with his parents (Vijay Nikam and Atisha Naik) and patching up with his former girlfriend Madhu (Shriya Pilgaonkar).
 Vasant’s loyal friends Peter (Prathamesh Parab) and Mehboob (Deven Bhojani) help Vasant carry off daft schemes to pay back Yusuf, who keeps threatening carnage but rarely acts on it.

 The new characters include the politician Smita (Gauri Pradhan Tejwani), who by showing Yusuf his place only reinforces his bluster.
 The talented Jaaved Jafferi is wasted as the borderline farcical Yusuf, just as the rest of the cast has little new to offer.